5.

 S, R-stator or rotor blade cascade; VC-velocity contour in gap between cascades of blades.
 U [m·s-1] blade speed.
 The velocity triangle in the core region of the flow is drawn in dashed lines, the velocity triangles in the trailing edge region, where the influence of the boundary layer is fully manifested, are drawn in solid lines.

 The uneven velocity distribution also contributes to increase the sensitivity of the diffuser blade passages to flow separation from the blades and excitation of oscillations at a frequency corresponding to a multiple of blade number and rotational speed.
 The excitation of oscillations from the uneven velocity distribution can be influenced by changing the number of rotor blades, compared to the stator, or by increasing the gap between the blade cascades, but this leads to increased pressure loss between the cascades of blades and an increase in machine size.
-For example, the gap between the stator and rotor cascades is very pronounced in Kaplan turbines.

 Loss from incorrect angle of attack

-Loss from incorrect angle of attack occurs when the working fluid flow direction into the blade passage is incorrect.
-The angle of attack is then too large or too small compared to the design condition, which can lead to flow separation from the blade Figure 15.
-This loss occurs when the leading edge of the blades does not respect the changes in the blade speed and therefore the angle of attack - it is particularly relevant for straight blades of axial stages and inducers of radial stage.
+Loss from incorrect angle of attack occurs when the leading edge of the blades does not respect the changes in the blade speed and therefore the angle of attack - it is particularly relevant for straight blades of axial stages (Figure 15) and inducers of radial stage.
 It can also occur in twisted blades when volume flow or rotational speed changes.
 Formulas for its determination are given, for example, in [Kadrnožka, 2004, p.
 100].

-Changing angle of attack of straight blade
+Change in angle of attack along length of straight blade

 (a) flow at foot of blades; (b) flow at mean diameter (in core of blade passage); (c) flow at tip of blade. i [°] angle of attack.

-KeywordsINTERNAL LOSSES OF TURBOMACHINES AND THEIR INFLUENCE ON ...
+INTERNAL LOSSES OF TURBOMACHINES AND THEIR INFLUENCE ON ...

 5.11